e-gun/HipparchiaGoServer/INSTALLATION.md

 - a binary can either be downloaded or built
   - builders will need to clone the source code in this archive and then compile it
 - `HipparchiaGoServer` will run if you double-click it; or it can be launched from a terminal
-- on first run it will complain that you do not have a `configuration` file: `hgs-conf.json`
-  - this file tells `HipparchiaGoServer` the password for `hippa_wr`
+- on first run it will complain that you do not have a `configuration` file: `hgs-conf.json`; you will be given prompts to build one.
+Enter the password for `hippa_wr` when told to do so.
-  - Follow the template to create the configuration
-  - the file name has to be correct; the file location correct; and the layout of the file correct

 ![launch](gitimg/launch.png)